PaddlePaddle/Paddle.js/packages/paddlejs-core/README.md

         fw: 256,
         fh: 256
     },
-    fetchShape: [1, 1, 1920, 10],  // output shape
     fill?: '#fff',   // fill color when resize image, default value is #fff inputType?: 'image' // whether is image or video, default value is image });

-// You need to register backend and ops before initializing runner registerBackend(
+// Register the WebGL backend to the global backend registry before initializing runner registerBackend(
-    'webgpu', // 'webgl', 'webgpu', you can name it by yourself backend, // backend instance
+    'webgl', // 'webgl', 'webgpu', you can name it by yourself backend, // backend instance
     ops // backend ops
 );